shahmeernavid/waterloohack/README.md

 list
 ==

-Generates a JSON-formatted list of metadata for all unexpired items.
+Generates a JSON-formatted list of metadata for all unexpired items within the given radius in m.
 Each item in the list contains the following fields:

 * **filename**: the original filename of the uploaded file